 - etc etc etc

-One of the nice things about the fast multipole method in particular is that the intermediate values computed by the method have physical, interpretable values.
+One of the nice things about the recursive approximation algorithm in particular is that the intermediate values computed by the method have physical, interpretable values.
 That's a strong contrast to many other numerical schemes, where the intermediate values are really hard to sanity-check.

 The other nice thing about it comes back to the tree-reuse mentioned above.
 Most of the complexity comes from building the tree and building lists of which groups interact with which.
 That can all be implemented and verified independently of the actual numeric code, meaning you can write it in two modules of tolerable complexity rather than one module of horrifying complexity.